WordPress/blueprints/README.md

 ## What are Blueprints?

+Review the [Blueprints Crash Course](./docs/index.md) to get started.
+Here's a quick overview:

 Blueprints are WordPress setup descriptions that can be previewed live in [WordPress Playground](https://w.org/playground).
 Just like this one:

 ```json